COATnor/coatnor.github.io/data.rst

     :align: center
     :width: 92%

-* **Associated Scripts:** A link to the repository with the scripts related to the dataset.
+* **Associated Scripts:** A link to the repository with publicly available scripts related to the dataset.
+Typically scripts that use the COAT raw data for calculating state variables.

 .. image:: _images/scripts.png
     :align: center